bioexcel/qmmm_bpg/docs/overview/overview.rst

 The following overview will outline the main steps in setting up and running a QM/MM simulation in CP2K, starting from preparing your system from a raw pdb file, and leading towards running a production QM/MM run, for example a molecular dynamics simulation.
-Each section will contain relavent links to the specfic parts of the guide.
+Each section links to the relevant specfic parts of the guide.

-This overview is designed to be read from the point of view of a beginner, a more experianced user may benefit from using the contents page to directly navigate to areas of interest.
+This overview is designed to be read from the point of view of a beginner, a more experienced user may benefit from using the contents page to directly navigate to areas of interest.